Module 6

 The Role of the Mentors

-Mentors talk about their role in the SES training processes.
+Mentors talk about their role in the socially engaged storytelling (SES) training project.

 What is the theme for your story?